kouMatsumoto/ubuntu-setup-guide/README.md

 # Ubuntu Setup Guide
-### This is the setup guide for Ubuntu to develop web-system focusing on Node.js.
+### This is the setup guide for Ubuntu for web development.

 ---